gorda/istio.io/content/en/docs/concepts/security/index.md

        methods: ["GET", "POST"]
 {{< /text >}}

-### Using Istio authorization on plain TCP protocols
+### Using Istio authorization on plain TCP protocols{#using-Istio-authorization-on-plain-TCP-protocols}

 Istio authorization supports workloads using any plain TCP protocols, such as MongoDB.
 In this case, you configure the authorization policy in the same way you did for the HTTP workloads.